opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 BallotMeasureContest
 --------------------

+A contest in which voters select from among options proposed in a ballot measure.

-A subclass of ``Contest`` for representing a ballot measure before the voters, including options voters may select.
-Inherits all the required and optional properties of ``Contest``.
+``BallotMeasureContest`` inherits all the required and optional properties of ``Contest``.

 options
     **repeated**